jiwidi/homelab/readme.md

 - **Swedish Timezone**: Services are configured for Europe/Stockholm timezone
 - **Cloudflare Tunnels**: Set up for my domain (jiwidi.com) and subdomains

-Feel free to adjust these settings in the docker-compose files to match your requirements.
+Feel free to adjust these settings in the docker compose files to match your requirements.

 ## 🌐 Remote Access